wealthkernel/api-documentation-guides/docs/direct-debits/UI-Guidelines.md

 This page must meet the following criteria:

-- It must display to the user their full name, account name, account number and sort code so they can confirm they are correct.
+- It must display to the user their full name (or company name for organization accounts), account name, account number and sort code so they can confirm they are correct.
 - The user must be able to change or correct the account details if they are incorrect.
 - It must display the users email address to be used for communication purposes.
 - It must confirm that WealthKernel will appear on the users bank statement.